Welcome to the Early Intervention

-Services are provided when the child meets the eligibility criteria of a 25% delay in one or more of the five developmental areas and demonstrates a need for specially designed instruction.
+Services are provided when the child meets the eligibility criteria of a diagnosed disability or a 25% delay in one or more of the five developmental areas and demonstrates a need for specially designed instruction.
 The primary goal of the program is to improve a child's developmental levels to enable him or her to access the general curriculum when they are school-aged.
 The staff works closely with school districts and parents to facilitate the transition-to-school process for eligible children.
 A language-based curriculum with developmentally appropriate activities provides a framework for learning.Children are encouraged to learn through active exploration of materials and settings.
 These explorations involve verbal and physical manipulations.The needs of the child determines the amount of support provided by the teacher.

 What Services are Provided to Meet the Developmental Needs of a Child?

 The services provided to children and their families differ based upon the individual needs and strengths of each child and the child's family.
-Services such as parent education, instruction(classroom based), speech therapy, occupational therapy, physical therapy,hearing/audiological support, vision support, and other family-centered services that assist in child development and may be included in a family's Early Intervention program.
+Services such as parent education, instruction, speech therapy, occupational therapy, physical therapy,hearing/audiological support, vision support, and other family-centered services that assist in child development and may be included in a family's Early Intervention program.

 Early Intervention promotes collaboration among parents, service providers and other important people in the child's life to enhance the child's development and support the needs of the family.

 Where do Children and Their Families Receive Services?